VijetaPriya47/Gitlab-Terraform-Provider/docs/resources/group.md

 - `description` (String) The group's description.
 - `emails_enabled` (Boolean) Enable email notifications.
 - `extra_shared_runners_minutes_limit` (Number) Can be set by administrators only.
 Additional CI/CD minutes for this group.
-- `ip_restriction_ranges` (List of String) A list of IP addresses or subnet masks to restrict group access.
+- `ip_restriction_ranges` (Set of String) A list of IP addresses or subnet masks to restrict group access.
 Will be concatenated together into a comma separated string.
 Only allowed on top level groups.
 - `lfs_enabled` (Boolean) Enable/disable Large File Storage (LFS) for the projects in this group.
 - `membership_lock` (Boolean) Users cannot be added to projects in this group.
 - `mentions_disabled` (Boolean) Disable the capability of a group from getting mentioned.